 it is common for people to experience

 mental ill health.
 For many people who do,

 the problems can be resolved if the right

 support is made available, especially if

 accessed early enough.

 Internet that for most people the internet is an All of these aspects

 safety and integral part of life and has many benefits. are covered in lessons

 harms about the benefits of rationing time spent within the Puzzles

 online, the risks of excessive time spent on

 electronic devices and the impact of Relationships

 positive and negative content online on Healthy Me

 their own and others' mental and physical

 wellbeing.

 how to consider the effect of their online

 actions on others and knowhow to

 recognise and display respectful behaviour

 online and the importance of keeping

 personal information private.

 why social media, some computer games

 and online gaming, for example, are age

 restricted.

 that the internet can also be a negative

 place where online abuse, trolling, bullying

 and harassment can take place, which can

 have a negative impact on mental health.

-how to be a discerning consumer of information and including
+how to be a discerning consumer of

 information online including

 understanding that information, including

 that from search engines, is ranked,

 selected and targeted.

 where and how to report concerns and get

+support with issues online.

-Physical support with issues online.the characteristics and mental and All of those aspects
+Physical the characteristics and mental and All of these aspects

-Physical health and physical benefits of an active lifestyle.
-All of these aspects are covered in lessons
+health and physical benefits of an active lifestyle. are covered in lessons

 fitness the importance of building regular within the Puzzles

-1101633 exercise into daily and weekly routines and VVICINITICITE FUZZIES
+exercise into daily and weekly routines and

 how to achieve this; for example, walking Healthy Me

-or cycling to school, a daily active mile or Treaterly ivic
+or cycling to school, a daily active mile or

 other forms of regular, vigorous exercise.

 the risks associated with an inactive

 lifestyle (including obesity).

 how and when to seek support including

 which adults to speak to in school if they

 are worried about their health.

-are worned about their fieditiff.